internetarchive/dweb-mirror/README-rachel.md

 # probably edit ~/dweb-mirror.config.yaml to a smaller set of tasks initially
 ```

-## Playing with yq but not using it yet
+## Playing with yq but not using it yet so probably dont install this yet
 ```
 sudo add-apt-repository ppa:rmescandon/yq
 sudo apt update